Lumacx/Vibe-Trials/README.md

 # Vibe Trials - Dojo Game Jam 6

-This is a NextJS starter in Firebase Studio.
+This is a NextJS / Three JS / React / Dojo Engine starter in Firebase Studio.

 To get started, take a look at src/app/page.tsx.